huacnlee/gradient/README.md

-# Rust to generate a Gradient like CSS
+# GradientElement for GPUI

-This is a simple Rust program that generates a gradient like CSS.
+This is a simple Element to render a gradient for GPUI.

+The core implementation is based drawing the gradient into a bitmap img, and then use `cx.paint_image()` to render the image to the GPUI.

 ## Ranbow Gradient